Lakes380: Methodology

-There is a significant social science aspect to the project.
-One which this team has been exploring is public access to lakes.
-In this subproject, the team aimed to "evaluate legal and practical access to lakes in the Lakes380 dataset for members of the public ... [with the lakes] ... selected based on geographic spread, altitude, species, catchment land cover, and cultural significance."
+There was a significant social science aspect to the project, including public access to lakes.
+In this subproject, the team aimed to "evaluate legal and practical access to lakes in the Lakes380 dataset for members of the public ... [with the lakes] ... selected based on geographic spread, altitude, species, catchment land cover, and cultural significance".
 It was shown that 33% of the lakes had good access while 28% could not be legally accessed due to private property issues.
-The importance of this work has been noted because "barriers to access lakes leads to the loss of lake knowledge, stories, cultural practices and enables lake degradation."
+The importance of this work has been noted because "barriers to access lakes leads to the loss of lake knowledge, stories, cultural practices and enables lake degradation".